InteraactionGroup/AugCom/README.md

 ## Install

-Use the command -> npm install --legacy-peer-deps to install all packages from package.json
+Use the command -> `npm install --legacy-peer-deps to install --force` all packages from package.json

 ## Build

-Use the command -> ng build --prod --output-path dist/prod --base-href /stable/
+Use the command -> `ng build --prod --output-path dist/prod --base-href /stable/`

 ## Running unit tests